Jusuf Barčić: Death

 Known as a reckless driver who disregarded all civil authority, Barčić sustained serious injuries after losing control of his vehicle and hitting a lamp post near Tuzla around 2:00 a.m. on 30 March 2007.
 He died at 8:40 p.m. that evening at a hospital in Tuzla.
 Some media reported he died in an attempted suicide, which hasn't been confirmed.

-Barčić was buried in his home village of Barčići, and the funeral was led by his brother, Imam Ismet Barčić.
+Barčić was buried in his home village of Barčići.
+The funeral was led by his brother, Imam Ismet Barčić.
 His funeral was attended by 3,000 Muslims, some of whom clashed with the police.
 Among the attendees was Husein Kavazović, then Mufti of Tuzla and now Grand Mufti of Bosnia and Herzegovina.

 Robert Donia, associate professor of history at the University of Sarajevo, has noted: "Barčić’s truncated career as a Wahhabist gadfly thus evoked a greater response on his death than during his life and served mainly to bring Wahhabism sharply into public focus."